-- Respiratory hygiene: keep a distance of 1 metre away from other people if you have a fever.
+Keep a distance of 1 metre away from other people if you have a fever.
 Cover your mouth and nose with a paper tissue when sneezing or coughing and throw the tissue away.
-Wash your hands afterwards
+Wash your hands afterwards.

-In order to obtain a visa for the pilgrimage to Mecca, proof of a meningitis ACWY vaccine is required.
-For more info about meningitis.
+- In order to obtain a visa for the pilgrimage to Mecca, proof of a meningitis ACWY vaccine is required.
+More information about meningitis.

 Meer nieuws over